featurebyte/featurebyte/docs/about/concepts/entities.md

 The entity is automatically set as the child of other entities when its primary key (or natural key) refers to a table in which columns are tagged as belonging to other entities.

+Users can also establish Subtype-supertype Relationships.
+An entity subtype inherits attributes and relationships of the supertype.

 ### Entities of a Feature
 The entity of the feature defined by an aggregate is the entity tagged to the aggregate’s GroupBy key.
 When more than one key is used in GroupBy, a tuple of entities is associated with a feature.